Nicky Gile Shows Off Killer Figure In Pink Bikini

 It might be winter in some parts of the world, but that is not stopping Instagram model Nicky Gile from heating up social media with sultry snapshots.
 Late on Monday, she took to the photo-sharing site to showcase her killer figure in a strappy pink bikini.

-The top to Nicky’s swimsuit featured triangle-shaped cups and a ring detail between the cups that called attention to her ample cleavage.
+The top to Nicky’s swimsuit featured triangle-shaped cups and a ring detail between them, calling attention to her ample cleavage.
 Thin straps connected to the ring wrapped around her upper abdomen.
 The bottoms had a low front and a thong back with two ring details on the front and back straps.

 Nicky’s update consisted of three snapshots that saw her modeling the bathing suit outside near a wall.
 Part of a green lawn and a white fence were visible in the background.